 Hall is second in franchise history with 618 games played, 276 wins, and 51 shutouts.
 He was the mainstay in Chicago’s net for 10 seasons and won the Stanley Cup in 1961.
 Esposito still leads the franchise in most goaltending categories, including games played (873), wins (418), and shutouts (74).
 He set an NHL rookie record with 15 shutouts during the 1969-70 season.

 On that night in 1988, the Blackhawks could have used Hall or Esposito as they were beaten 7-4 by the Vancouver Canucks.
 Darren Pang gave up seven goals on just 23 shots against.

 Flyers Favorites Make Their Mark

-Goaltender Bernie Parent recorded his 45th career shutout, on Nov.
+Goaltender Bernie Parent recorded his 45th career shutout on Nov.
 20, 1997, to lead the Philadelphia Flyers to a 4-0 win over the Atlanta Flames.
 Forward Gary Dornhoefer had three assists to lead the offense.
-Parent retired 50 shutouts for the Flyers, the most in franchise history.
+Parent retired with 50 shutouts for the Flyers, the most in franchise history.

-Tim Kerr scored four goals for his 11th career hat trick, on Nov.
+Tim Kerr scored four goals for his 11th career hat trick on Nov.
 20, 1986, and added an assist in the Flyers’ 5-1 victory over the Blackhawks.
-Kerr scored 363 goals during his 11 seasons in Philadelphia, which are still the third-most in team history.
+Kerr scored 363 goals during his 11 seasons in Philadelphia, the third-most in team history.

-Ron Hextall became the Flyers’ all-time victory leader with his 232rd win, on Nov.
-20, 1998, with a 3-1 road win at the Carolina Hurricanes.
+Ron Hextall became the Flyers’ all-time victory leader with his 232nd win on Nov.
+20, 1998, in a 3-1 road win at the Carolina Hurricanes.
 He broke the previous record held by Parent.
-He retired at season’s end with 240 wins, still the most by any Flyers’ goaltender.
+He retired at the season’s end with 240 wins, still the most by any Flyers’ goaltender.